aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheAwsSecretsManagerPlugin.md

 ## AWS Secrets Manager Connection Plugin Parameters
 The following properties are required for the AWS Secrets Manager Connection Plugin to retrieve database credentials from the AWS Secrets Manager.

+> [!IMPORTANT]\
-> **Note:** To use this plugin, you will need to set the following AWS Secrets Manager specific parameters.
+>To use this plugin, you will need to set the following AWS Secrets Manager specific parameters.

 | Parameter                   | Value  |                          Required                           | Description                                             | Example     | Default Value |
 |-----------------------------|:------:|:-----------------------------------------------------------:|:--------------------------------------------------------|:------------|---------------|